Decoding Chomsky

 Decoding Chomsky: Science and Revolutionary Politics is a 2016 book by the anthropologist Chris Knight on Noam Chomsky's approach to politics and science.
-Knight admires Chomsky's politics, but argues that his linguistic theories were influenced in damaging ways by his immersion since the early 1950s in an intellectual culture heavily dominated by US military priorities, an immersion deepened when Chomsky secured employment in a Pentagon-funded electronics laboratory in the Massachusetts Institute of Technology.
+Knight argues that Chomsky's linguistic theories were influenced by immersion since the early 1950s in what Knight believes was an intellectual culture heavily dominated by US military priorities.
+Knight speculates that this influence expanded after Chomsky secured employment in a Pentagon-funded electronics laboratory at the Massachusetts Institute of Technology.

 In October 2016, Chomsky dismissed the book, telling The New York Times that it was based on a false assumption since, in fact, no military "work was being done on campus" during his time at MIT.
 In a subsequent public comment, Chomsky on similar grounds denounced Knight's entire narrative as a "wreck ... complete nonsense throughout".
+Reviews in Current Affairs and Moment point out that Knight lacks training or expertise in the field and the book fails to engage with the subject or Chomsky's ideas.
+In Philosophy Now the reviewer observes that the book "is not a critique of a body of work in linguistics; it is an attempt to demonise a man for his perceived political deviations".
 In contrast, a reviewer for the US Chronicle of Higher Education described Decoding Chomsky as perhaps "the most in-depth meditation on 'the Chomsky problem' ever published".

-In the UK, the New Scientist described Knight's account as "trenchant and compelling".
-The controversy continued in the London Review of Books, where the sociologist of science Hilary Rose cited Decoding Chomsky approvingly, provoking Chomsky to denounce what he called "Knight's astonishing performance" in two subsequent letters.
+There was correspondence about the book in the London Review of Books, where the sociologist of science Hilary Rose cited Decoding Chomsky approvingly, provoking Chomsky to criticise what he called "Knight's astonishing performance" in two subsequent letters.
 The debate around Decoding Chomsky then continued in Open Democracy, with contributions from Frederick Newmeyer, Randy Allen Harris and others.

-Since the book was published, Knight has published what he claims is evidence that Chomsky worked on a military sponsored "command and control" project for the MITRE Corporation in the early 1960s.